maxsargentdev/maxsargentdev/README.md

 - 🔭 I’m currently working on a greenfield project at Verint Systems.
 - 🌱 I’m currently learning Golang and the Hashicorp stack.
 - 💬 Ask me about improving and streamlining software development practices.
+- - :chart_with_upwards_trend: Aspiring 'Hands-on' Solution Architect.
 - 📫 Reach me via [LinkedIn](https://www.linkedin.com/in/max-sargent-706565169/).
-- :chart_with_upwards_trend: Aspiring 'Hands-on' Solution Architect

 ---